exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 It also tells you by how much the value exceeds the maximum.
 ```

+Add 2 doc tests at the end of the documentation.
+One should check for the `:ok` case, and one should check for the `{:error, _}` case.

 The typespec should explain that the function accepts two arguments, a string and a non-negative integer, and returns one of two possible values.
 It returns either the `:ok` atom or a 2-tuple with the first element being the `:error` atom, and the second a positive integer.

 ## 5. Document different address formats